Urushi: Japan's Best Kept Secret

 3. Who Makes It?
 Patient CraftArtist

 Artist and Urushi have been happily together for a very long time.
-For about 9000 years to be exact!
+For about 10,000 years - give or take a thousand or so!
 So how did this marriage all begin?
 Well, historians don't know exactly, but there are quite few very good clues!
-On the floor of several pre-historic burial sites (7000-9000 yrs ago), archaeologists have uncovered bits and pieces of Urushi's long history.
+On the floor of several pre-historic burial sites, archaeologists have uncovered bits and pieces of Urushi's long history.

 A Bit of Drama